KennethTM/datainwater/content/authors/admin/_index.md

 - Visitors
 ---

-Freshwater biologist by education with interests in everything related to **data, water and computing**.
-Research interest in freshwater carbon cycling, especially greenhouse gas fluxes and large scale carbon budgets.
+Freshwater biologist by education with research interest in freshwater carbon cycling, especially greenhouse gas fluxes and large scale carbon budgets.
+Enthusiastic about everyting related to data analysis and programming.

-This webpage is my outlet for posts about cool data science stuff and ongoing/previous projects.
-Everything is very likely to have something to do with data and water!
+This webpage is an outlet for posts on data science and ongoing/previous projects.
+Everything is very likely to have something to do with **data and water**!